Methodology

 Support implementation: business cases, prototypes, OEM engagement and executive alignment.

 A signature first-phase deliverable, the Decision Map.
 Many engagements begin with a solution already in mind that turns out to solve the wrong problem.
-The Decision Map is a simple causal diagram that gets your team's tacit knowledge onto one page, so everyone agrees what causes what before any modelling begins.
-Quick to build, unique to HIC, and it gives your internal champion something clear to rally the organisation around.
+The Decision Map is our name for a causal map, and, where feedback loops dominate, a causal loop diagram (CLD): the established systems-thinking technique that gets your team's tacit knowledge onto one page, so everyone agrees what drives what before any modelling begins.
+Quick to build, and a hallmark of how we work: it gives your internal champion something clear to rally the organisation around.
+See two worked examples at the bottom of this page.

 The result: decisions that survive scrutiny, because the economics, the engineering and the operations were modelled together, not assumed.